 However, in cases when the video record is of insufficient quality or clarity to make such estimations, the operator may request to the flag authorities of the vessel to conduct a new transfer operation and to provide the corresponding video record to the regional observer.
 If that voluntary transfer control is not performed with satisfactory results, the flag CPC shall initiate an investigation.
-If after that investigation, it is confirmed that the quality of the video does not permit estimate the quantities involved in the transfer, the enforcement authorities of the flag CPC of the catching vessel shall conduct a control transfer operation and provide the corresponding video record to the Regional Observer.
-New transfers shall be conducted until the quality of the video record could allow estimating the quantities transferred.
+If after that investigation, it is confirmed that the quality of the video does not permit estimate the quantities involved in the transfer/caging, the enforcement authorities of the flag CPC of the catching vessel shall order a control transfer operation and provide the corresponding video record to the Regional Observer.
+New transfers shall not be conducted as control transfer(s)/control caging(s) until the quality of the video record could allow estimating the quantities transferred.